 Hi, I’m Natalie and I come from New York City.

 I have joined the Ness of Brodgar dig on a generous grant from Fund for Teachers, a non-profit organization in America that funds teacher travel.
-So I have come to the Ness, not as an archaeologist, but as an American high school social studies teacher, who is learning about archeology that will inform my curriculum on the Neolithic Era.
+So I have come to the Ness, not as an archaeologist, but as an American high school social studies teacher, who is learning about archaeology that will inform my curriculum on the Neolithic Era.

-The archeologists on the Ness are digging to find clues about people that lived 5,000 years ago, but, as a teacher, I am equally as interested in what I observe about the people of the past as I am the present day people who are on the site.
+The archaeologists on the Ness are digging to find clues about people that lived 5,000 years ago, but, as a teacher, I am equally as interested in what I observe about the people of the past as I am the present day people who are on the site.
 My blog post is about some interesting discoveries I have made, not about the site’s original inhabitants, but about today’s.

 The most remarkable thing that I have found here is that, although I am one of two teachers on site, I am surrounded by educators.